marcelldls/Kodman/README.md

 `kodman` will use your current Kubernetes context (the same as your current `kubectl` context)

+## Permissions

+A minimal Kubernetes RBAC role definition can be found in `.github/manifests`

 # Design decisions

 ## Why argparse over click/typer?